 Each December, Gardiner businesses come together for an evening event that is all about community and festive fun.
 This charming small-town experience, complete with local handicrafts, free wine and hors d’oervres, is an annual favorite for locals and visitors alike.
 The Christmas Stroll takes place every year on the first Thursday after Thanksgiving.

 Snow Sports at Cooke City

 Cooke City is only accessed via Gardiner, Montana, in the winter months.
 Head 56 miles east through some of the most incredible scenery in Yellowstone National Park to say hello to our neighbors—who consider themselves winter adventure experts!
 Cooke City offers some of the best snowmobiling country anywhere in the United States, as well as trails for snowshoeing, cross-country skiing, and backcountry skiing.

 Late Winter in Cooke City, MT/Courtesy of Jean Modesette

 If you’re ready to embrace a winter Yellowstone adventure but are a little unsure about navigating winter driving conditions, a number of local guiding businesses are here to help.
 They’ll show you the best places to view wildlife, provide facts about what you’re seeing, and do all the driving so you can relax and take in the experience.
-Other guided adventures include dog sledding, cross-country ski instruction, or photography tours.
+Other guided adventures include cross-country ski instruction and photography tours.